 The Criminal Justice Coordinating Council (CJCC) is designated by the Governor of Georgia as the State Administering Agency for criminal justice and victims' assistance programs.
 Created by the General Assembly (O.C.G.A. § 35-6A-2), the Council is comprised of twenty-seven members representing various components of the criminal justice system.
-CJCC is charged with fiscal and programmatic oversight of the Domestic Violence Grant Programs.
+CJCC is charged with fiscal and programmatic oversight of the Family Violence Prevention and Services Act (FVPSA) Domestic Violence Mini-Grant Program.

-CJCC is soliciting applications for the Domestic Violence Grant Program.
-Agencies must submit an application to be considered for funding.
+CJCC is soliciting applications for the FVPSA Domestic Violence Mini-Grant Program.
+Agencies must submit an application to be considered for funding from the FVPSA Domestic Violence Mini-Grant Program.
 Agencies are encouraged to read this entire RFA thoroughly before preparing and submitting their grant application.
-This application is open to all agencies meeting eligibility guidelines for the Domestic Violence Grant Program; decisions about grant awards will be determined through a competitive process.
+This application is open to all agencies meeting eligibility guidelines for the FVPSA Domestic Violence Mini-Grant Program; decisions about grant awards will be determined through a competitive process.

-I. Overview
+Overview

-The funding sources for this solicitation are the Georgia State Appropriations and the Family Violence Prevention and Services Act Grant Program.
-Administration on Children, Youth and Families (ACYF) is the federal agency that administers FVPSA State Formula Grant Funds to U.S. states and territories.
-ACYF is committed to facilitating healing and recovery, and promoting the social and emotional wellbeing of victims, children, youth, and families who have experienced domestic violence, maltreatment, exposure to violence, and trauma.
+The Administration on Children, Youth and Families (ACYF) is the federal agency that administers FVPSA State Formula Grant Funds to U.S. states and territories.
+ACYF is committed to facilitating healing and recovery, and promoting the social and emotional well-being of victims, children, youth, and families who have experienced domestic violence, maltreatment, exposure to violence, and trauma.
 An important component of promoting well-being in this regard includes addressing the impact of trauma, which can have profound impacts on coping, resiliency, and skill development.
 ACYF promotes a trauma-informed approach, which involves understanding and responding to the symptoms of chronic interpersonal trauma and traumatic stress across the lifespan.

 The Family Violence Prevention and Services Act (FVPSA) provides the primary federal funding stream dedicated to the support of emergency shelter and supportive services for victims of domestic violence and their dependents.
+Enacted by Congress in 1984, FVPSA is intended to help states: raise public awareness about domestic violence; prevent its occurrence; and create, maintain, and expand services for victims of domestic violence and their dependents.
+FVPSA grant funds were the first dollars appropriated at the federal level to assist states in responding to and preventing incidents of family violence and it continues to be the primary source of dedicated funding for domestic violence shelters and support services.
 It helps fund core domestic violence services across the country, including crisis response, safe housing, advocacy, counseling, legal assistance, safety planning, and comprehensive support.